ao1codes/brainrot_escolang/README.md

 # 🧠 ao1codes' Brainrot

-**A Gen Z slang esoteric programming language that vibes on a single integer accumulator.

-Brainrot is a playful little esolang where commands like rizz, yeet, and sus control a number.
+A playful little esolang where commands like rizz, yeet, and sus control a number.
 Write loops, print values, and mess with the accumulator to make weird, fun programs.

 ---